joanne5548/parkmark/readme.md

 - [x] Spend time in getting good location data
     - Ended up using NPS API data - see filterJson.py for more info
 - [x] Move over all css data for popup
-- [ ] Fix marker dynamic sizing issue
+- [x] Fix marker dynamic sizing issue
     - Check heights of the mapbox-pin div
+    - Bruh.
+It just got fixed on its own.
+I have no idea how or why this happened

 #### Next Steps...
 - [x] Implement Google OAuth